 You will also come across a variety of gutter splash blocks in the market depending on their material.

-Once you know which type to buy, calculate the number of splash guards that you may need.
-You will need one splat block for each downspout.
+Once you know which type to buy, calculate the number of splash blocks that you may need.
+Keep in mind that you will need one for each downspout.

 To install the splash block, make sure you are doing it the right way.
 The closed-end will come directly under the downspout.
 Install them in such an angle that the water will flow away from the house. you may need to dig a little in order to get an angle that works.

-According to some experts, the 6 inches is the ideal angle that works for most residential buildings.
+According to some experts, 6 inches is the ideal angle that works for most residential buildings.

 I would recommend checking the angle every few months.
 Different factors may cause changes in the position and angle of the splash block.
-For instance, heavy downpour or pressure from a heavy lawnmower can cause changes in the angle of the splash guards.
+For instance, heavy downpours or pressure from a heavy lawnmower can cause changes in the angle of the block.
 If you ignore these changes, you may not realize that the water is moving towards the house instead of going away from it.

-Gutter splash blocks are very useful for protecting the foundation of your house from water intrusion.
+Splash blocks for gutters are very useful for protecting the foundation of your house from water intrusion.
 You can choose designs that work best for you and install them yourself.
-I would recommend buying decorative splash guards that can protect your walls from splashing and add value to your house
+I would recommend buying decorative splash blocks that can protect your walls from splashing and add value to your house